 Fiddler of the Truth

-• Borderline Personality Disorder (BPD): BPD is the condition where people have long-term patterns of unstable and/or turbulent emotions.
+- Borderline Personality Disorder (BPD): BPD is a condition where people have long-term patterns of unstable and/or turbulent emotions.
 Pathological lying and being deceitful are core characteristics of BPD and lies are typically told for personal profit or pleasure.
-Although.
-BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
+Although, BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
 A lack of impulse control may facilitate the distortions and lies told.

 Based on the list above, it is evident that the symptom of pathological lying can occur in some mental disorders (e.g., FD, BPD) and could be called secondary pathological lying.
 However, it is much less clear whether it can occur independently of a known psychiatric disorder and be seen as primary pathological lying.
 Unlike the other forms of lying outlined above, Dr. Dike says pathological lying appears to be unplanned and impulsive.
 Despite all the speculation, there is still relatively little known, although it’s thought to affect men and women equally with an onset in late adolescence.
 There are no reliable prevalence figures although one study estimated that one in 1,000 repeat juvenile offenders suffered from it.